rayne-hernandez/ht-capital-stable-diffusion/README.md

 ```
 python download_helper.py
 ```
-You will download model weights, this may 15-45 minutes depending on your internet speed.
+You will download model weights, this may take 15-45 minutes depending on your download speed.
 You will see a new folder created called `out` containing the downloaded model

 ## Run Stable Diffusion
 You can now generate images using the following command.
 Change your prompt by changing the `--prompt` option to whatever you want.
 The current example is "a photo of an astronaut riding a horse on mars".
 Set `--seed` to any number to get a different image for the same prompt.